swtchlabs/swtch-platform/sdk/SDK.md

 ## 1. Introduction
 #### 1.1 Purpose
-This SDK specification provides detailed guidelines for building an SDK to interface with the SWTCH Protocol smart contract.
+This SDK specification provides detailed guidelines for building an SDK to interface with the SWTCH Protocol smart contracts.
 The SDK will support Rust, Python, Go, and TypeScript, allowing developers to interact with the protocol by creating and managing smart contract instances and calling their methods.

 #### 1.2 Scope
 The document covers: